 - Bank information- Check mail or emails from bank entities.
 If you are able to get into loved one’s phone, you could look for a Mint or similar financial app that may have financial info attached.

 - Stocks/Pension/401k information- Ideally you could reach out to loved one’s financial advisor.
 If that is unknown, you can start looking at past tax filing documents which may show past investments.
-You can also try and search on this site for old retirement plans.

 - Car titles- Can receive duplicate from DMV.